snipergaming888/BTD6-MM---INSTA-Farm/README.md

 # compatabily
-currently, the easter event allows the farming of insta-monkeys. there are two scripts, one for insta and monkey money farming, and one just for money farming.
+currently, the easter event allows the farming of insta-monkeys. there are two scripts, one for insta and monkey money farming, and one just for money farming. i do not know if the insta-monkey farming one works yet, but it *should* work. i still have some testing to do.
 # will i get banned for using this!?!?!??!
 most likey not. if you are still sceptical, run steam in offline mode.